17. In Love With Spring: My Novel Online

 “No more rock band jamming in your living room.
 You’re going to miss it, I bet.
 Next time you put on a Beethoven record you’ll think, It’s okay but you can’t dance to it.”

-Mr. Lamarck went along with it: “Maybe you can leave some of your records with me.
-The Dead Leopards, maybe.”
+Grandfather nodded.
+“Maybe you can leave some of your records with me.
+The Dead Leopards.”

-Mandy, thankful that Tim was a teacher, not a student headed to another state, joked, “One thing I won’t miss is Jules keeping me awake with her typing at night.
-I lie there thinking When is she going to finish that thing?
+Mandy said, “One thing I won’t miss is Jules keeping me awake with her typing at night.
+I lie there thinking When is she going to finish that thing?"

 “Writing a book takes a long time.”
 Unexpectedly, Allie came to Jules’ defense.
-“Sometimes Lisbeth tells me to stop drawing and shut out the light.”
+“Sometimes Lisbeth has to tell me to stop drawing and shut out the light.”

-“You have to do it when the muse strikes,” Jules said.
-Effortlessly, they fell into a discussion about the creativity process; that you had to eat, sleep, and breathe your craft.
+“You have to embrace the muse when it strikes,” Jules said.
+“When it comes to the creativity process, you have to eat, sleep, and breathe your craft.”

-When Simon realized they were stalling, he interrupted, “Hey, College Girl, we going or not?”
+Simon interrupted, “Hey, College Girl, we going or not?”

 “We’re going,” Jules affirmed reluctantly.
 If only she could stay one more night!
 If only she could just have one more day of hanging out with Mom and her sisters!